sdegutis/90s.dev/site/public/blogs/introducing-90s-dev.md

 of a century ago.
 So I started coding.

-But before I could finish writing the map maker, I had already created a development platform *far more interesting* than I meant it to be, or than any game I could make with it.
+But before I could finish writing the map maker, I had already created a development platform *far more interesting* than I meant it to be.

 ## A new platform